Workers’ compensation is an insurance employers have in case of employee injury.

 What is Workers’ Compensation?

 Workers’ compensation is a type of insurance employers have through a state-mandated program to allow employees injured on the job to receive financial help.
 All states have some form of the program, but some states may allow exemptions for small businesses with only a handful of employees.
 There is also a federal workers’ compensation program for government employees who are injured through their duties.

-The injuries and illnesses covered under workers’ compensation laws are broad, and include asbestos-related illnesses.
-A claim can provide financial assistance help recover lost wages, cover medical care expenses and pay for other related needs.
+The injuries and illnesses covered under workers’ compensation laws are broad and include asbestos-related illnesses.
+A claim can provide financial assistance to help recover lost wages, cover medical care expenses and pay for other related needs.
 In some instances, claimants may also get assistance in training and finding another job.

 It’s important to note, it’s not in the nature of these claims to place blame.
 As such, employers are essentially clear of any liability and employees give up the right to sue an employer.
 This means a mesothelioma victim loses the right to sue an employer for the pain and suffering that accompanies a mesothelioma diagnosis.
 Further, a workers’ compensation claim does not take pain and suffering into consideration when the monetary award is being determined.
 However, even for those who file workers’ compensation, they could still potentially file a mesothelioma lawsuit against the asbestos manufacturer responsible for their exposure, rather than a lawsuit their direct employer.
 For these circumstances, it’s crucial to seek help from an experienced lawyer and understand your legal rights before taking legal action.

 How to File a Workers’ Compensation Claim

-Each state has their own workers’ compensation program, so the exact processes in place may differ depending on where you live.
+Each state has its own workers’ compensation program, so the exact processes in place may differ depending on where you live.
 There are, however, rather universal eligibility requirements before filing a claim.
 It will be important to work with an experienced mesothelioma lawyer to ensure that you fit your state’s eligibility requirements and get the appropriate legal advice regarding your asbestos injury to have a successful claim.